-After all, top-down annual reviews may be the norm, but are actually a proven source of anxiety for employees and managers.
+After all, top-down annual reviews are a proven source of anxiety for employees and managers.
 By contrast, continuous performance management shifts the dynamic from scary, once-per-year evaluations into an ongoing conversation.
 (Need more evidence?
 Check out our guide, Beyond the Annual Review.)

 This allows managers to offer feedback in real-time, and employee to feel heard.
 And that leads to higher engagement, which pays off in spades.

 Gallup reports high-performing teams experience:

 - 48% fewer staff safety incidents than disengaged teams.